PersonHood/OpSec/OpSecPre.md

 # PreOpSec

-*A semi-satiracle guide to secure device management.*
+*A semi-satyrical guide to secure device management.*

 **tl;dr**